m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 ## How is Metaphor used?

 Metaphor is designed to be used at the start of a new conversation with an AI large language model (LLM).
-It sets the scene for the LLM, ensuring it knows how we want it behave, what we want it to do, and allows you to tell it everything it needs to know to do that.
+It sets the scene for the LLM, ensuring it knows how you want it behave, what you want it to do, and allows you to tell it everything it needs to know to do that.

 You might ask "AIs know almost everything - why do I need to do this?"
 The answer is surprisingly simple.
-AI models know a huge amount but they have no idea what we're trying achieve or how we want them to help us unless we tell them.
+AI models know a huge amount but they have no idea what you're trying achieve or how you want them to help us unless you tell them.

 One way to think about this is if you want to ask another human how to do something, you have to explain these things to them.
 AIs are no different.
 Unlike most people, however, LLMs don't remember what you've said to them before.
-Fortunately, they are incredibly fast at reading so they can get up to speed in a few seconds if we give them the full picture at the start of each new conversation.
+Fortunately, they are incredibly fast at reading so they can get up to speed in a few seconds if you give them the full picture at the start of each new conversation.